Answered By: Lynn VanLeer Last Updated: May 09, 2018 Views: 1353

 One way to find an international peer reviewed journal is to use a database focused on the subject area of your choice and use the advanced search limiters.

-1. From the library website, click the Articles by Topic button.
+1. From the library website, click Select a Subject in the center of the page.

 3. Scroll down to the Policy and Administration Databases box.

 4. Click the Political Science Complete database link.

 Note: You may need to log in with your myWalden user name and password.

 5. Type your search terms in the search boxes

 In the first box, type: international OR global OR world

 6. Change the drop-down on the right from "Select a Field" to SO Publication Name.

 The search set up should look like this:

 7. Type your keywords in the second and third search boxes.